Introduction

 One Minute Preceptor

-This method was developed to utilize the limited time available effectively as precepting in a clinical setting can be difficult due to the busy environment.
-The schedules of the nurse practitioners may serve as a hurdle for them; making them unable to participate in a formal study session.
-This method allows the preceptors to utilize a five-step model that helps them in precepting effectively.
+This method was developed to utilize the limited time available effectively, as precepting in a clinical setting can be difficult due to the busy environment.
+The schedules of the nurse practitioners may serve as a hurdle for them, making them unable to participate in a formal study session.
+This method allows the preceptors to utilize a five-step model that helps them effectively precept.
 This approach is extremely structured as it can be easily adapted according to the needs of each learner.
-The steps defined in this method help the preceptor in determining the effective teaching method for each student by asking them a series of questions that can allow a deep insight into the learning behavior of the students.
+The steps defined in this method help the preceptor determine the effective teaching method for each student by asking them a series of questions that can allow a deep insight into the student’s learning behaviour.
 These steps take minimal effort and are as follows:

 This model will provide the basis for the development of an intensive training program.